rackerlabs/docs-style-guide/style-guide/user-interface-guidelines.rst

 - A `UI toolkit for developers <https://rackerlabs.github.io/helix-ui/>`__ that includes all the component templates for a user interface

-You can access `all Helix code and documentation <http://helix.rax.io/>`__, including the Helix installation guide and FAQ, at the top level for the Helix project.
+You can access all Helix documentation and code, including the Quick Start Guide, the Installation Guide, and the code repository on GitHub, from the `Helix landing page <http://helix.rax.io/>`__.